 Banks can be reluctant to lend, and they make the process as painful as possible.
 A print leasing agreement allows you to access the finance you need, without the pain of dealing with a bank.
 Usually, a leasing company will approve your finance with 6 – 12 months of figures – rather than a full DNA test and 2 hours of written questions.
 They’re in the business of lending to businesses, and you’re treated quickly and fairly by them.

 It’s tax-efficient – and who doesn’t like that?!

 When you choose to lease a printer you’re not just helping cash flow, you’re also making a sound tax planning decision.
 All rentals payable under a lease are due for 100% tax relief, plus you can claim back the VAT.

 No need to compromise on technology

 Basically, old print technology does less of the things you need and costs you more money.
-Print leasing allows you to upgrade when you need to, without feeling compelled to ‘sweat the asset’ for another couple of years.
+Leasing a printer allows you to upgrade when you need to, without feeling compelled to ‘sweat the asset’ for another couple of years.

 A protected investment

 “Where do we get our toners from again? ” – when you buy a printer you’re responsible for sourcing the best price on toner when there’s a maintenance issue you’re going to have to find a service engineer (and pay them).
 Is there a new starter in accounts?
 You’re going to have to install software and set them up as a copier user, add their network scan locations and all of that ‘good stuff’.
 Or you could opt for a print lease, and we’ll do everything.